 For this berry pie I used blackberries, raspberries, and blueberries.
 I really like the mix of these three berries, plus they’re sturdy enough and not too juicy that they make a perfect pie filling.

 I’ve made this pie a few times now and every time I do, as soon as I take a bite of that warm pie I’m amazed at how good it is.
 I wish I was eating a slice right now.
-Juicy warm berry filling surrounded by the best buttery pie crust known to man and a big scoop of vanilla ice cream on top.
+Juicy warm berry filling surrounded by the best buttery pie crust known to man and a big scoop of vanilla ice cream on top, or make your dessert extra berry-ey by topping it with our blackberry ice cream.

 I might have to make another one of these pies this year for Thanksgiving!